Sbozzolo/kuibit/docs/grid_data.rst

 You can also print a :py:class:`~.UniformGrid` object to have a full overview of the properties of the grid.

+The functions :py:meth:`~.coordinates_to_indices` and :py:meth:`~.indices_to_coordiantes` can be used to convert from indices to coordinates for the considered grid.
+You can pass single points, or collection of points.
+If you provide coordinates, the returned indices will be those of the closest grid points.

 UniformGridData
 ---------------